pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 ```

-Calling a class method is the same as accessing a class attribute:
+alling a class method is the same as accessing a class attribute:

 ```